buaziz/SnapLoader/README.md

 3.  **Downloading & Processing (`DownloadService`)**:
     - **Concurrent Downloads**: Manages a queue to download multiple files simultaneously (defaulting to 5 workers) for speed.
+    - **Batch Processing**: When a user selects more than 500 memories, the `startDownload` method in `DownloadService` enters "batch mode".
+It calculates how many ZIP files are needed and processes one batch at a time.
+After each ZIP file is created and automatically saved to the user's computer, the service pauses briefly before starting the next batch to ensure browser stability.
+This entire process is managed with clear UI feedback, showing the user which part is currently being processed.
     - **Resilient Fetching**: Includes a retry mechanism with exponential backoff to handle transient network errors.
     - **Format Handling**: It intelligently handles three primary download types from Snapchat:
         1.  **Direct File**: A direct link to a `.jpg` or `.mp4`.